di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 ```
 {
   id -> identifier of the example,
-  label -> propaganda or non-propaganda,
+  label -> ‘propandistic’ or ‘not-propagandistic’,
   text -> textual content of meme,
   image -> name of the image file containing the meme
 }